Kickoff is set for 1 p.m.

 Kickoff on Oct.
 26 at 9:30 p.m.

-After a storied career at Louisiana Tech as a player, former Techster great Kiva Gresham returned to Ruston, La. as an assistant coach for Kevin Sherry midway through the 2012 season.
+Former Lady Techster great Kiva Gresham begins her third year with the soccer program after returning to Ruston as an assistant coach for Kevin Sherry midway through the 2012 season.

 This unique college soccer camp provided players with the opportunity to showcase individual field skills and their mental readiness.